This blog has already written earlier on women artists.

-Like some other women artists, she had had the advantage as a young girl, contrary to the vast majority of girls then, that her father painted, and was willing to teach it to his daughter.
+Like some other women artists, she had had the advantage as a young girl, contrary to the vast majority of girls then, that her father painted (he was a member of the official Academy), and was willing to teach it to his daughter.

 Her class advantages also contributed to her career, as did her marriage to an influential art dealer, and, it was said, her love affair with the king’s finance minister, Charles Alexandre, viscount de Calonne.

 Contrary to what is often written on artists like Rembrandt and Goya, she depicted her powerful subjects idealizingly, flatteringly.

 In 1789, when the French revolution started, she fled France.

 She could continue to paint portraits of monarchs and aristocrats: now of foreign countries like Russia, often at war with revolutionary France and trying to restore the royal dynasty there.

 As Napoleon Bonaparte consolidated his power in the early nineteenth century, the more radical sides of the revolution dropped away.

 Making himself emperor, Napoleon would even bring back a monarchy, though on a different basis than the ancien régime one.

 Already before that, in 1802, Ms Vigée Lebrun was welcome to return to France (as was viscount Calonne then).

 Contrary to the luxury of the French royal court in Versailles, neo-classicists often glorified the ancient Roman republic as an age of simplicity and virtue, an example for the young French republic.